Foto: Alberto Canepa

 The new wing, a Della Rovere construction, features terraced architecture set against the hills and an assortment of courtyards, gardens and terraces.

-The Villa Imperiale is only open to the public in summer, from June to September, every Wednesday, and by reservation only.
+The Villa Imperiale is only open to the public in summer, in 2021 from the 22nd of May to the 2nd of October, every Wednesday afternoon and Saturday morning, and by reservation only.
 Visits are guided by Isairon, a tour guide association from the province of Pesaro and Urbino.

 For information and reservation: